-EPA Director Science and Information Keith Baldry said the purpose of a rain garden is to improve the quality of stormwater from our streets and other surfaces such as car parks, before it travels to our local creeks and the sea.
+"The purpose of a rain garden is to improve the quality of stormwater from our streets and other hard surfaces, such as car parks, before it travels to our local creeks and the sea.

-"Collectively rain gardens and other stormwater improvement features such as wetlands, will contribute towards less stormwater going out to sea and improved water quality in Adelaide's urban waterways and coastal waters.
+"Collectively rain gardens and other stormwater improvement features, such as wetlands, installed in catchments will contribute towards less stormwater going out to sea and improved water quality in Adelaide's urban waterways and coastal waters.

-"This will reduce pollution, and contribute to improving seagrass health benefitting our marine environment and keeping our beach water cleaner," Mr Baldry said.
+"This will reduce pollution, and contribute to improving seagrass health benefitting our marine environment and keeping our beach water cleaner," he said.